aapwoka/aapwoka/README.md

 - ⚡ Fun fact: ...
 -->
-I am Alvine, a Software Engineer and I love coding.
+I am Alvine, a Software Developer and I love coding.

 LINE OF WORK :